Nonlinearly dispersive KP equations with new compacton solutions: Conditions for existence of compacton solutions

-The power $p$ that arises for a given travelling wave solution $U(\xi)$ is determined by the quadrature \eqref{V.quadrature} in the general case $m,n>0$, and by the explicit expression \eqref{V.lin} in the special case $m=n>0$, $\nu=s\mu^2$.
-Once $p$ is found, the conditions \eqref{p.conds} can be solved to obtain an inequality on $n,m$, which will be necessary and sufficient for the solution to determine a compacton \eqref{cutoff.soln}.
-This analysis will be carried out for the two cases \eqref{V.quadrature} and \eqref{V.lin} in the next two sections.
+The power $p$ that arises for a given travelling wave solution $U(\xi)$ is determined by the quadrature \eqref{V.quadrature} in the general case $m,n>0$, and by the explicit expression \eqref{V.lin} in the special case $m=n>0$, $\k=0$.
+Once $p$ is found, the condition \eqref{strong.p.conds} can be reduced to inequalities on $(n,m)$, which will be necessary and sufficient for the compacton profile \eqref{cutoff.soln} to be a classical solution.
+This analysis will be carried out for the general case \eqref{V.quadrature} and the special case \eqref{V.lin} respectively in the next two sections.
 The results will be seen to yield a wide variety of compacton solutions.